tgsturrock/IPC-Based-Client-Server-System-for-Database-Management/README.md

-Sure, here is an updated README for your project.
-I've integrated all the details you've provided about the file structure and build scripts to create a complete and professional summary of your work.

-### 🎬 ELE216 - Movie Database Application
+### Movie Database Application

-This repository contains the source code for a C-based movie database application, developed for the ELE216 course.
+This repository contains the source code for a C-based movie database application.
 The project is built on a **client-server architecture**, showcasing core concepts of **inter-process communication (IPC)** and **modular software design**.
 The application allows users to search for movies and update their ratings, with all database operations handled by a dedicated server program.

 ---